rgrannell1/slatestarcodex/README.md

 I don't own any of the content this program extracts; again, these belong to Scott Alexander of http://slatestarcodex.com/.

+This project will be kept in a working state, but no enhancements are planned.

 ## Enhancements

 - [ ] Generically "better" CSS